 - The Shadow has Shiwan Khan, the last descendant of Genghis Khan, who was taught by the same teacher (whom Shiwan then killed) as Lamont.
 In fact, Shiwan is strong enough to cloud the minds of all New Yorkers by making them not see a huge building in the middle of the city.
 In the end, Lamont proves himself more than a match for Shiwan and has a surgeon friend of his removes Shiwan's Psychic Powers through brain surgery.

-- Thulsa Doom from the Kull The Conqueror stories by Robert E. Howard.
+- Thulsa Doom from the Kull stories by Robert E. Howard.
 Thulsa Doom was also used as the villain of the Conan the Barbarian (1982) movie.

 - Thugra Khotan in the Conan story "Black Colossus," who also goes by the name of Natohk.